 Does is make a difference if I already have a relevant qualification?

-Under certain circumstance relevant prior learning and qualifications may be taken into account by St Mellitus College.
+Under certain circumstance relevant prior learning and qualifications may be taken into account.
 It will vary from case to case, so once a candidate is recommended for training she or he will have a conversation about their situation and needs with the Area LLM Training Officer.

 So will a course be specifically tailored to my needs?

-As far as possible St Mellitus College will take into account the particular needs and preferences of each candidate, but this will need to be balanced with what the College is able to offer and the imperatives of the LLM Course.
+As far as possible, LLM training will take into account the particular needs and preferences of each candidate, but this will need to be balanced with what the available courses are able to offer and the imperatives of the LLM Course.

 Who do I speak to for further information?